Back

 Freemium

-Under this head you download a free but handicapped application.
+Under this head, you download a free but handicapped application.
 It can be employed forever as-is, but if the user wants access to the complete gamut of functions, it is going to cost him.
-The advanced version may have no limits, extra features, different content and services, it all depends on the app.
+The advanced version may have no limits, extra features, different content, and services, it all depends on the app.

 The best part about this model is that the audience can be boosted quickly when the app is available to all.
 Customers like to play around with the product to see what they might be paying for.
-The freemium method is also universal, equally good for games and applications of all sorts.
+The freemium method is also universal, and equally good for games and applications of all sorts.

 See also How UX design helps people become Bitcoin millionaires.
 Purrweb’s case